 Required (Michigan Safe Schools Roadmap, pg.
-22-23) None Strongly Recommended School's explanation if not able to meet:

-Space desks six feet apart in classrooms.
+22-23) None Strongly Recommended School's explanation if not able to meet: Space desks six feet apart in classrooms.
 Class sizes should be kept to the level afforded by necessary spacing requirements.
-Desks will be spaced as far apart as physically possible.
-Plexiglass dividers will be used.
+Due to class size in some grades, 6 feet may not be possible.
+Teachers will arrange desks accordingly to best meet the required 6 feet spacing.
+Parish program does not have physical space for individual desks.
 In classrooms where large tables are utilized, space students as far apart as feasible.
 As feasible, arrange all desks facing the same direction toward the front of the classroom.

 Teachers should maintain six feet of spacing between themselves and students as much as possible.
+Varies by grade level, with teachers aware of the required need to socially distance from students.
 Family members or other guests are not allowed in the school building except under extenuating circumstances determined by district and school officials.
 Post signage to indicate proper social distancing.
 Floor tape or other markers should be used at six foot intervals where line formation is anticipated Provide social distancing floor/seating markings in waiting and reception areas.
 Post signs on the doors of restrooms to indicate proper social distancing and hand hygiene techniques.
 Adult guests entering the building should be screened for symptoms, wear a facial covering, and wash/sanitize hands prior to entering.
 Strict records, including date and time, should be kept of non-school employees or other visitors entering and exiting the building.